top of page

 WHY SEE A PSYCHIATRIST?

 Psychiatrists are specialized medical doctors who require at least 12 years in higher education and 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
-In comparison, nurse practitioner (NP) requires 500 clinical hours (typically supervised by a medical doctor); and physician assistant (PA) requires 2,000 clinical hours.
+In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor), and physician assistants (PA) require 2,000 clinical hours.

-My training offers in-depth understanding of the nuances when diagnosing, treating or prescribing.
+My training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications.
 Every patient is different, and my recommendations are always made on a case-by-case analysis.
 If together we determine that medication is beneficial, I’ll walk you through different options, thoroughly explaining risks, benefits, and alternatives, so you can be fully informed and content with your next steps.

 A few examples:

 • Certain health conditions, like hyperthyroidism, may mimic anxiety.
-It’s important to rule this out by checking your thyroid hormone level.
+It’s important to rule this out by checking your thyroid hormone levels.

 • Selective Serotonin Reuptake Inhibitor (SSRI) is the first-line medication type for anxiety.
 Yet, you may feel restless in the first few days of starting before your anxiety gets better.
 SSRI needs to be taken regularly for about 4-6 weeks before seeing any significant improvement.

-My Masters in Psychopharmacology and Applied Psychology add even more insights on all things medication and human behavior.
+My Masters in Psychopharmacology and Applied Psychology add even more insight on all things medication and human behavior.
 Let me help you free your mind to get that full rest that you deserve.

 bottom of page